 To help prevent problems around schools, the Edmonton Police Service and Parking Enforcement Officers work together to ensure students, parents and staff members of local schools know where to park safely and legally.

-Parking in a disabled parking space (zero tolerance)
+Parking in a designated accessible parking space (zero tolerance)

-Park in a school bus zone park at least 5 metres away from stop signs and yield signs
+Parking within 5 metres of stop signs and yield signs

-Park at least 5 metres away from a fire hydrant
+Parking within 5 metres of a fire hydrant

 Parking in an alley